pfederi/pragmaticux/docs/decision-logic.md

 ### Key Concepts

-- **Questions**: 5 questions about the user's project context
+- **Questions**: 5 questions about the user's project context including project phase
-- **Rules**: Conditional logic that maps answers to principles and methods
+- **Rules**: Conditional logic that maps answers to principles and methods with phase prioritization
-- **Results**: Up to 3 principles and up to 6 methods based on matching rules
+- **Results**: Up to 3 principles and up to 6 methods based on matching rules, prioritizing project phase relevance

 ---